16 Best Beaches in San Diego for Families with Kids of All Ages

 Pier View South Beach as seen from Oceanside Pier

 The best of both worlds can be found at Pier View North and Pier View South Beaches in Oceanside.
-With a quieter atmosphere, plenty of sand and space, and fun activities at the Oceanside Beach Community Center, Pier View North is more relaxed and suitable for anyone looking to unwind and enjoy the serenity of nature.
+Think a quieter atmosphere, plenty of sand and space, and fun activities at the Oceanside Beach Community Center.
+Pier View North is more relaxed and ideal for anyone looking to unwind and enjoy nature’s serenity.

 On the other side, the Pier Amphitheater makes Pier View South the most popular and exciting beach in Oceanside.
 Guests of The Seabird Resort (family-friendly) and Mission Pacific Hotel (more adult-centric) enjoy this beach as it’s in front of these sister hotels.